 Many decades of tireless work by WFDB and IDMA officials, leading gemmologists and other industry experts have led to the creation of the IDC Rules.
 The first edition of the rules was published in 1978, the second in 1995 and the most recent in the autumn of 2008.

 As a rule, IDC holds several annual meetings, which are attended by the IDC officers and other invited experts.
 During these meetings, reports and findings are discussed and recommendations are drawn up for presentation tothe WFDB and IDMA.
-Ultimately, all proposals, amendments, new ideas and decisions formulated by IDC must be forwarded to the WFDB and IDMA for their membership to discuss and vote upon.
+Ultimately, all proposals, amendments, new ideas and decisions formulated by IDC must be forwarded to the same day payday loans on this website or WFDB and IDMA for their membership to discuss and vote upon.

 Since its inception, the officers of IDC, who are representatives of diamond centres and leading gemmological laboratories, have sought to consult with as many industry bodies as possible, especially when dealing with nomenclature issues that are controversial and/or complicated.
 After all, the IDC Rules should be fair, accurate and practical.